-The research at EXPPECT Edinburgh is led by Professor Andrew Horne and Professor Philippa Saunders.
+The research at EXPPECT Edinburgh is led by Professor Andrew Horne, Professor Philippa Saunders and Dr Lucy Whitaker.

 Each group focuses on furthering understanding of the causes of chronic pelvic pain, endometriosis symptoms and the development of novel treatment strategies.